"No Other Land" Film Screening

 7:00 pm

-Co-sponsored by the Franklin Humanities Institute, Duke Provost's Initiative on the Middle East, Duke Asian and Middle Eastern Studies, Duke Student Affairs
+Co-sponsored by the Franklin Humanities Institute, Duke Provost's Initiative on the Middle East, Cinematic Arts and Screen/Society, Duke Asian and Middle Eastern Studies, Duke Student Affairs

-Join the Duke Human Rights Center for a screening of the film "No Other Land," the third film in the 2024-2025 Rights!
-Camera!
-Action!
-Film Series.
 Basel Adra, a young Palestinian activist from Masafer Yatta on the West Bank, has been fighting the mass expulsion of his community by Israel's occupation since childhood.
 He documents the slow-motion eradication of the villages in his home region where soldiers deployed by the Israeli government are gradually demolishing houses and driving out their residents.
-At some point, he meets Yuval, an Israeli journalist, who supports him in his efforts.
+Eventually, he meets Yuval, an Israeli journalist, who supports him in his efforts.
 An unlikely alliance develops.
-But the relationship between the two is strained by the enormous inequality between them: Basel lives under military occupation while Yuval lives freely and without restrictions.
+However the relationship between the two is strained by the enormous inequality between them: Basel lives under military occupation while Yuval lives freely and without restrictions.
 This film by a Palestinian-Israeli collective of four young activists has been made as an act of creative resistance on the path to greater justice.

 Post-Screening Panelists